lukeswitz/AntiHunter/README.md

 - **Logging**: Records RSSI, channel, GPS coordinates, and device names to SD card
 - **Real-time Alerts**: Immediate notifications via web interface, AH command center and mesh network.
 - **Use Cases**:
-  - Passive monitoring of authorized devices in secure environments
+  - Passive device activity reporting for secure environments
   - Wireless survey and network auditing
-  - Rogue access point and suspicious beacon identification
+  - Active RF environmental awareness and attack detection

 #### 2. Triangulation/Trilateration  (Distributed)
 Triangulation coordinates multiple AntiHunter nodes across a mesh network to achieve precise location tracking of target devices.
 Each node simultaneously scans for the specified target, recording signal strength (RSSI) and GPS coordinates, syncing RTCs for precision.
 Detection data is aggregated and forwarded over mesh to the AP and command center for advanced trilateration processing.

 **`EXPERIMENTAL T114 SUPPORT:`** small buffer and slow speed causes some latency.
 Using a Heltec v3 is recommended but not required.